Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Results

 \subsection{Performance on glomerular detection}

-Fig.~\ref{fig3:Annotation} and Table~\ref{table:fusionresult} showcase the performance of our fusion method, which integrates the outputs from five models on murine glomerular WSIs.
+Fig.~\ref{fig3:Annotation} and Table~\ref{table:fusionresult}showcase the performance of our fusion method, which integrates the outputs from five models and their enhanced version on murine glomerular WSIs.
+Averaged results are calculated from five original models and five enhanced models with 40000 additional global features, providing a comprehensive comparison across different fusion methods.
 The results demonstrate that our approach achieves remarkably higher mAP values and average recall rates.
+The enhanced models exhibit better average recall and average precision compared to the original models.
 Notably, the mAP obtained through our method surpasses that of any individual model included in the study.
-While the average recall did not reach the highest observed value, it remained competitively high.
-Importantly, compared to the model with the highest average recall, our fusion method achieved a substantially greater mAP, underscoring the effectiveness of our approach in balancing precision and recall in detection tasks.
+Although the average recall of our method is slightly lower compared to other fusion methods, it remains competitively high and exceeds the average recall of the five original models.